 - Successful completion of the required university placement examinations and courses in English, mathematics, and reading, if necessary, upon admission. - Completion of all prerequisite course work with a grade of C or higher before beginning professional course work.
 Prerequisite courses required for admission may be repeated only once to improve the grade.
 The anatomy and physiology courses must be taken within five years of admission to the professional program. - A minimum cumulative GPA of 3.0 on a 4.0 scale.
-A limited number of students with a GPA of 2.9 to 2.99 may qualify for conditional admission.
-Conditional admission status is removed when a student achieves a cumulative GPA of 3.0 or better.
-The grade point average for the nine required prerequisites (anthropology or sociology, statistics, developmental psychology, abnormal psychology, medical terminology, human anatomy, human physiology, cadaver lab and introduction to occupational therapy) for all undergraduate and graduate students must be above 3.0 for consideration.
+The grade point average for the eight required prerequisites (anthropology or sociology, statistics, developmental psychology, abnormal psychology, medical terminology, human anatomy, human physiology, and introduction to occupational therapy) for all undergraduate and graduate students must be above 3.0 for consideration.